wpilibsuite/frc-docs/source/docs/hardware/sensors/encoders-hardware.rst

 .. todo:: add picture

+.. note:: Magnetic encoders are highly susceptible to EMI (electro-magnetic interference).
+Accordingly, they should be placed reasonably far away from motor bodies and other potential sources of EM noise.
+Many common drive encounter mounting solutions (such as those on the `AndyMark toughbox mini <https://www.andymark.com/products/toughbox-mini-options>`__ used on the kit of parts bot) should thus not be used with magnetic encoders.

 Magnetic encoders require no mechanical coupling to the shaft at all; rather, they track the orientation of a magnet fixed to the shaft.
 The `CTRE Mag Encoder <https://www.ctr-electronics.com/srx-magnetic-encoder.html>`__ is a popular option, with many FRC products offering built-in mounting options for it.
 While the no-contact nature of magnetic encoders can be handy, they often require precise construction in order to ensure that the magnet is positioned correctly with respect to the encoder.

 Encoder resolution